DworkinLab/episodicSequenceData/Run Through - Episodic.md

 Not sure how to work with it yet.

-Just run CMH tests (or Fisher?) with what I have
+Just run CMH tests (or Fst) with what I have